Nazlai/freeCodeCamp-twitch-viewer/README.md

 This project was bootstrapped with create-react-app

+components are styled with css modules and sass

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/Myvqmo/.

 Fulfill the below user stories.
 Use whichever libraries or APIs you need.
 Give it your own personal style.